UP | HOME

 The output format can be controlled using the common output options like --hoaf, --dot=, --lbtt, and --spin.
 Note that --spin automatically implies --ba.

-Automata are send to standard output by default, by you can use -o to give a filename, or even a pattern for filenames.
+Automata are sent to standard output by default, by you can use -o to give a filename, or even a pattern for filenames.
 For instance the following generates 20 automata, but store them in different files according to the acceptance condition.
 The format %g represent the formula for the acceptance condition and would not make a nice filename, but %[s]g is a short name for that acceptance condition (its is replaced by "other" if Spot does not know better).
 We use -Hl to output one automaton per line, so that wc -l will count automata.

 randaut -n20 -Q10 -A 'random 3' 2 -Hl -o 'randaut-%[s]g.hoa'